Saurabh303/WeatherQuery/README.md

 # WeatherQuery
-Python client for openweathermap api
+Python client for openweathermap api.

 Shows the current temperature on the basis of ZipCode input by the user.